jahangir2k04/jahangir2k04/README.md

 I have been interested in programming since my childhood.
 So I learned web development.
 I have been working with MERN stack technologies since January , 2023 and have a solid foundation in MERN stack ( React.js, Node.js, Express.js, and MongoDB ) technologies.
 I'm committed to continuous learning, staying with latest technologies, collaboration, and delivering awesome web applications with optimizing performance.

+## Skills:
-<ins> Skills: </ins> HTML, CSS, Tailwind CSS, Bootstrap, JavaScript, React, Node.js, Express.js, Firebase and MongoDB.
+HTML, CSS, Tailwind CSS, Bootstrap, JavaScript, React, Node.js, Express.js, Firebase and MongoDB.

 - 🌱 I’m currently learning Next.js, TypeScript, Redux
 - 📫 How to reach me: jahangir2k04@gmail.com